kubeflow/spark-operator/docs/quick-start-guide.md

 $ kubectl apply -f manifest/spark-operator-with-webhook.yaml
 ```

-This will create a Deployment named `sparkoperator` and a Service named `spark-webhook` for the webhook in namespace `sparkoperator`.
+This will create a Deployment named `sparkoperator` and a Service named `spark-webhook` for the webhook in namespace `spark-operator`.

 If the operator is installed via the Helm chart using the default settings (i.e. with webhook enabled), the above steps are all automated for you.